tocular/snowflake-streamlit-dashboard/README.md

 2. Run all cells to regenerate CSV files in `tables/`
 3. Restart the Streamlit app to load fresh data

+### Automated Data Refresh

+A GitHub Actions workflow (`.github/workflows/refresh_data.yml`) automates data refresh on a 15-minute schedule:

+1. Executes the data generation notebook
+2. Commits updated CSV files to the repository
+3. Streamlit Cloud auto-redeploys on commit

+To enable automated refresh:

+1. Add Snowflake credentials as repository secrets in GitHub:
+   - `SNOWFLAKE_USER`
+   - `SNOWFLAKE_PASSWORD`
+   - `SNOWFLAKE_ACCOUNT`
+   - `SNOWFLAKE_WAREHOUSE`
+   - `SNOWFLAKE_DATABASE`
+   - `SNOWFLAKE_SCHEMA`

+2. The workflow runs automatically every 15 minutes, or can be triggered manually from the Actions tab.

 ### Anomaly Detection Algorithm

 Geographic anomalies are calculated using: